-Malware attacks like WannaCry, NotPetya and Industroyer have exposed the weaknesses of OT network security in recent years.
-What’s especially worrying is just how quickly and easily the infections spread across systems, devices and borders without the right measures in place.
-Even if you weren’t specifically affected by the malware, the rise in cyberattacks targeted at OT should be cause for concern.
+Malware attacks like WannaCry, NotPetya and Industroyer have exposed the weaknesses of OT systems in recent years.
+What’s especially worrying is just how quickly and easily the infections spread across systems, devices, and borders without the right measures in place.
+Even if you weren’t specifically affected by the malware, the rise in cyberattacks targeted at OT environments should be cause for concern.

-You might think that you’re already spending a small fortune on IT security so you’re protected from attacks like these.
-Unfortunately, if your IT and OT teams aren’t aligned, then you’re very much on the Titanic.
+You might think that you’re already spending a small fortune on IT security, so you’re protected from attacks like these.
+Unfortunately, if your IT and OT system teams aren’t aligned, then you’re very much on the Titanic.

 And there’s an iceberg on the horizon.